MicrosoftDocs/win32-pr.it-it/desktop-src/WMP/wmplibiwmpcdromburn-iwmpcdromburn-getiteminfo-iwmpcdromburn.md

 ## <a name="return-value"></a>Valore restituito

-**System.
-String** che corrisponde al valore dell'attributo specificato.
+**System.String che** rappresenta il valore dell'attributo specificato.

 ## <a name="requirements"></a>Requisiti